-What we hear today is Hannah pouring out her heart to God in prayer.
-She made a vow:
+What we hear in this reading is Hannah pouring out her heart to God in prayer of anguish.
+In her desperation, she made a vow and said:

 “O LORD of hosts,